s1na/go-ethereum/plan.md

 2. Validation: Implement thorough validation of migrated data
 3. Rollback: Provide rollback mechanism in case of failure
 4. Progress Tracking: Add progress indicators for long migrations
+5. Clear error messages instructing users how to recover from interruption

 ### Testing Strategy